amnah-b/Amnah-JustITPortfolio2025/Azure/README.md

 # Azure Projects ☁️

-This folder contains my Azure-related projects.
-These projects showcase my experience with Microsoft Azure services and tools, including cloud infrastructure, automation, and deployment.
+This folder contains my Azure-related project.
+This project showcases how I would use Microsoft Azure and its data storages to help optimise a small business.

 [📂 View Workbook PDF](https://github.com/amnah-b/Amnah-JustITPortfolio2025/blob/main/Azure/Amnah_Bibi_Data_Technician_Workbook_Week_4.pdf)